 Atlantic or European Pollock (not to be confused with Alaskan Pollock, which is a completely different fish) is often marketed as an alternative to cod due to its similar taste and texture.
-It’s been consumed all over the world in a multitude of ways, but due to its grayish coloring, it’s usually breaded in some way.
-This recipe for beer-battered fish and chips is a great lunchtime or dinner staple, especially when served with tartar sauce.
+This type of fish was very popular in the 1980s and 1990s until the population crashed from overfishing.
+Since then, though, the population has rebounded and is at an all-time high.

 With a leathery outer skin that can be difficult to cut and a large head that takes up most of the body, triggerfish have been considered “trash” for years.
 They’re hard to clean, but totally worth it.
-With a meaty texture and a sweet, rich taste, they're amazing with capers, white wine, and lemon flavors.
-Triggerfish is a great ingredient to add to your signature sushi rolls, as well.
+With a meaty texture and a rich taste, they're amazing with capers, white wine, and lemon flavors.
+Additionally, the triggerfish meat is almost sweet, giving it a flavor that is similar to crab.

 Lionfish are a carnivorous species with no natural predators, so their population tends to be higher than their habitat can handle.
-That makes for the perfect option for a sustainable, eco-friendly meal!
-Lionfish has a delicate flavor and a texture similar to grouper.
-This sandwich recipe combines a simple mixture of herbs, homemade caper cole slaw, and a cumin-lime creme fraiche for a light, zesty appetizer or lunch special.
+Additionally, they are an invasive species that spreads quickly and overpopulates, hurting other fish populations.
+That makes for the perfect option for a sustainable, eco-friendly meal.
+Lionfish has a delicate flavor and a texture similar to grouper that is perfect in many different dishes.

 5. Sea Robin